‘I can’t believe this was aired’: Fans react to Rudy Giuliani reveal on Masked Singer

-Masked Singer fans react to Rudy Giuliani reveal and Ken Jeong’s walk out: ‘I can’t believe this was aired’
+Masked Singer fans react to Rudy Giuliani unmasking and Ken Jeong’s walk out: ‘I can’t believe this was aired’

 Ken Jeong walked off stage in protest while co-judge Robin Thicke looked visibly upset